MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-preview-basics.md

 ## Time Travel Debugging (TTD) Basics

 Time Travel Debugging, allows you to record an execution of your process running, then replay it later both forwards and backwards.
-Time Travel Debugging (TTD) can help you debug issues easier by letting you "rewind" your debugger session, instead of having to reproduce the issue until you find the bug.

 For more information, see [Time Travel Debugging - Overview](https://docs.microsoft.com/windows-hardware/drivers/debugger/time-travel-debugging-overview).